Ilia-Ko/Supplemental-Materials/Nonlinear-ED/Part-I/README.md

                                                                 Use script *'(Section 5.2.1) 3D-Cavity Duo Special.wxmx*'

-Generally, the scripts are designed to be easily configurable: scripts 5.1 and 5.2.1 slightly differ from each other in initalisation cells, as well as the scripts 4.1 and 4.2.
+Generally, the scripts are designed to be easily configurable: scripts 5.1 and 5.2.1 slightly differ from each other in initialisation cells, as well as the scripts 4.1 and 4.2.
 For convenience and simplicity, the individual copies have been made and set up for corresponding sections.

 Script 5.2 functions also similar to 5.1 and 5.2.1, although it works with scalar equations instead of vector equations